alexryans/Lynchburg/readme.md

 #### Compilation
 - Compiles and minifies Sass to CSS and moves the compiled file to `./public/inc/css`.
 - Lints Sass for formatting.
-- Lints JS for formatting.
+- Lints JS for formatting (in the release build process only).
 - Concatonates and minifies JS files into one `app.min.js` file.
-- Compresses raw images and moves them to `./public/inc/img`.
+- Moves images to `./public/inc/img`, compresses images in the release build process.
 - Moves fonts to `./public/inc/fonts`.
+- Uses [BrowserSync](https://www.browsersync.io) to create a local server.

 The build sequence also 'watches' the source files for Sass, JS, font and image files, rerunning the appropriate tasks whenever a change is made to one of the watched files/folders.

 ### What do I do with this?
 It's simple!
-All you have to is make sure you have `node`, `npm` and `gulp` installed, then it's as simple as running `npm install` and `gulp`.
+All you have to is make sure you have `node`, `npm` and `gulp` installed, then it's as easy as running `npm install` and `gulp`.

 `npm install` will look at all the dependencies required by